 The Center for Audit Quality (CAQ) recently issued highlights

-of the March 20 joint meeting between its SEC Regulations Committee and the SEC staff.
+of the June 23, 2021 virtual joint meeting between its SEC Regulations Committee and the SEC staff.
 The SEC Regulations Committee meets periodically with the SEC staff to discuss emerging financial reporting issues relating to SEC rules and regulations.
 Key topics discussed at the meeting are summarized here.

 SEC Regulatory Matters